Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Rocklea - Acacia Ridge shows a median taxpayer income of $52,070 and an average of $58,694 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-This is lower than average on a national basis, contrasting with Greater Brisbane's median income of $55,645 and average income of $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $59,355 (median) and $66,905 (average) as of September 2025.
-According to 2021 Census figures, household, family and personal incomes in Rocklea - Acacia Ridge all fall between the 21st and 24th percentiles nationally.
-Income analysis reveals the $1,500 - 2,999 bracket dominates with 34.3% of residents (3,480 people), aligning with regional levels where this cohort likewise represents 33.3%.
-Housing affordability pressures are severe, with only 80.0% of income remaining after housing costs, ranking at the 20th percentile nationally.
+The median taxpayer income in Rocklea - Acacia Ridge SA2 was $52,070 and the average was $58,694 according to AreaSearch's aggregation of postcode level ATO data for financial year 2022.
+This is lower than national averages, contrasting with Greater Brisbane's median income of $55,645 and average income of $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $59,355 (median) and $66,905 (average).
+According to the 2021 Census, household, family, and personal incomes in Rocklea - Acacia Ridge fell between the 20th and 24th percentiles nationally.
+Income analysis revealed that the $1,500-$2,999 bracket dominated with 34.3% of residents (3,480 people), aligning with regional levels where this cohort likewise represented 33.3%.
+Housing affordability pressures were severe, with only 80.0% of income remaining, ranking at the 20th percentile.

 Frequently Asked Questions - Income